 Going through the process of developing business and strategic plans will help ensure that you'll be prepared to discuss with potential funders what your organization stands for, how it is structured, and how you plan to meet your goals.

 Will you need to send potential funders copies of your business or strategic plans as part of the grant application process?
 Probably not.
 However, you should expect to draw from your business and strategic plans when writing proposals.
-After you have your business plan in place, you'll be able to use excerpts in your grant proposals to describe your organization's leadership, structure, mission, direction and, perhaps most importantly, financial health and long-term sustainability.
+After you have your business plan in place, you can use excerpts of your plans in your grant proposals to describe your organization's leadership, structure, mission, direction and, perhaps most importantly, financial health and long-term sustainability.

 Resources for Nonprofit Business Plans